AdirDahari/NodeJS-Project/README.md

 ## Getting Started

-This project was build in visual studio code with javascript
+This project was build in visual studio code with javascript and typescript

 ### Prerequisites